Kapelianovych/fluss-core/README.md

 - Manual annotation should never be required, TypeScript should infer everything by self.
 - The implementation of each function should be as minimal as possible.
 - All functions are immutable, and there are no side-effects.
-- All functions must be safe as possible.
+- All functions must be safe as much as possible.
 - Fixed number of arguments (max 3).

 ## API